 Speed and velocity describe the rate at which a body moves from one location to another.
-Average speed of a body is obtained by dividing the distance by the time taken and average velocity is obtained by dividing the displacement by the time taken e.g. a swimmer in a 50m race in a 25m length pool who completes the race in 71 seconds - distance is 50m and displacement is 0m (swimmer is back where they started) so speed is 50/71= 0.70m/s and velocity is 0/71=0 m/s
+The average speed of a body is obtained by dividing the distance by the time, and average velocity is obtained by dividing the displacement by the time, e.g. a swimmer in a 50m race in a 25m long pool who completes the race in 71 seconds - distance is 50m, and displacement is 0m (swimmer is back where they started), so the speed is 50/71= 0.70m/s and velocity is 0/71=0 m/s

 Acceleration is defined as the rate at which velocity changes with respect to time.